Skip to content

-Phantom Scratching: Why Is Your Dog Constantly Scratching?
+Why Is My Dog Constantly Scratching?
+Phantom Scratching Explained

 A Neurological Reason for a Dog Constantly Scratching

-Reasons for a dog constantly scratching can range from ear infections to dental disease, but severe itching in dogs is often written off as allergies.
+Reasons for a dog constantly scratching can range from ear infections to dental disease, but itching in dogs is often written off as allergies.
 Dogs can be allergic to their environment, food, fleas… anything.
-This is probably why the cause of phantom scratching might be the most misdiagnosed neurological condition there is.
+This is probably why phantom scratching might be the most misdiagnosed neurological condition there is.

 Chiari-like malformation (CM) is a genetic neurological condition characterized by abnormal growth of bone in the back of the skull, basically making the skull too small for the brain.